containernet/containernet.github.io/index.md

 <img align="left" width="200" height="200" style="margin-right: 30px" src="https://raw.githubusercontent.com/containernet/logo/master/containernet_logo_v1.png">

 Containernet is a fork of the famous [Mininet](http://mininet.org) network emulator and allows to use [Docker](https://www.docker.com) containers as hosts in emulated network topologies.
 This enables interesting functionalities to build networking/cloud emulators and testbeds.
 One example for this is the [NFV multi-PoP infrastructure emulator](https://github.com/sonata-nfv/son-emu) which was created by the [SONATA-NFV](http://sonata-nfv.eu) project and is now part of the [OpenSource MANO (OSM)](https://osm.etsi.org) project.
-Besides this, Containernet is actively used by the research community, focussing on experiments in the field of cloud computing, fog computing, network function virtualization (NFV), and mobile edge computing (MEC).
+Besides this, Containernet is actively used by the research community, focussing on experiments in the field of cloud computing, fog computing, network function virtualization (NFV), and multi-access edge computing (MEC).
 <br><br><br>

 <!--